 - Struggles to unblock larger streaming platforms

 BROWSE SAFELY ANYWHERE:IPVanish is a fast, log-free, highly secure VPN with multiple servers in South Korea.
-Its high connection limit makes it ideal for users looking to protect lots of devices at once.
-IPVanish plans come with a 7-day money-back guarantee.
+Its lack of a connection limit makes it ideal for users looking to protect lots of devices at once.
+IPVanish plans come with a 30-day money-back guarantee.

 Read our full review of IPVanish.

 PrivateVPN might not have as many servers as some of its competitors (88 in total, throughout 59 countries including South Korea), but it does offer blazing fast speeds.
 It’s effective at bypassing geo-restriction measures and would be a strong choice for anyone looking to use platforms like EBS TV or TV Chosun abroad.

 256-bit encryption is enabled by default, but PrivateVPN includes a kill switch (Windows only), and protection against DNS and IPv6 leaks.
 This service has a strict no-logs policy and allows users to pay with Bitcoin, so there’s no risk of your activities being traced back to you.
 PrivateVPN’s live chat support service is available 22 hours per day (excluding 1-3PM PST), and with your permission, the staff can remotely install or configure the software for you.

 PrivateVPN apps can be downloaded for Windows, MacOS, iOS, and Android.
 It works on Linux and select wireless routers with manual installation.

 - Speeds are good enough for high-quality streaming